jpesperidiao/MOPA/.dev/readme.txt

-Folder to accommodate dev tools for M.O.P.A.
+Folder to accommodate dev tools for MOPA

 ./venv/ - dir:
 Contains a Python3 virtual environment